Multiple Distribution Channels, Two Aspect Ratios, One Feature Film

 Over the past 4 months I’ve graded two films by Director of Photography Luke Geissbuhler (visit Luke’s website).
 He’s developed an expertise in shooting with ARRI Alexa and based on my experience, he has nailed how to shoot with that camera.
 His exposure’s are consistent and he produces emotional images.

-On the indie feature film we graded last week, Sunbelt Express (IMdB listing and website), while loading up the dailies I came across his crop chart for the aspect ratios he’s shooting with on that film: 16:9 HD and 2.35.
+On the indie feature film we graded last week, Sunbelt Express (IMdB listing and Wikipedia Page), while loading up the dailies I came across his crop chart for the aspect ratios he’s shooting with on that film: 16:9 HD and 2.35.

 It’s not a chart I’ve seen before.
 In fact, it’s a proprietary chart he’s still developing so I won’t be providing a JPEG of it here but you’ll see it in this Insight’s video.